-If you are not satisfied with the outcome of your student grievance, you may submit your complaint to an external entity.
-Contact information for external entities is available at umgc.edu/external-complaint.
+If you are not satisfied with the outcome of your student grievance, you may submit your complaint to an applicable accreditor, state higher education agency, or other external entity.
+Contact information for external entities is available at umgc. edu/external-complaint.